 454.2.20.1.1 Approved types.

-…The circulation system and backwash piping shall be adequate for proper backwashing of said filter and shall provide backwash flow rates of at least 12 gpm per square foot (0.8 L/s) or rapid sand filters or 15 gpm per square foot (0.9 L/s) for high rate sand filters.
+…The circulation system and backwash piping shall be adequate for proper backwashing of said filter and shall provide backwash flow rates of at least 12 gpm per square foot (0.8 L/s) for rapid sand filters or 15 gpm per square foot (0.9 L/s) for high rate sand filters.